Khaenri-ah/ruinguard-docs/docs/guide/index.md

 ## Before you begin...

 There are some prerequisites to making a bot.
 Its highly recommended to have a prior knowledge of JavaScript.
-While you *can* make a bot with little JS & programming language, but if you come across an error, its gonna hinder your bot/module making process.
+While you *can* make a bot with little JS & programming concepts, but if you come across an error, its gonna hinder your bot/module making process.

 If you don't know JavaScript but would like to learn about it, here are a few links to help get you started: